Ahmed Marei: Playing career

-He played for Egypt’s national team in 1984 when he was a part of its Olympic Team.
+He played for Egypt's national team in 1984 when he was a part of the team at the 1984 Olympics in Los Angeles.

 Coaching career

 Marei coached Al Ittihad Alexandria from 2019 to 2022 and helped the team win the Super League in 2020 and reach the finals in the next two seasons.
 He also won the Egypt Basketball Cup in 2020 and 2021.

 In May 2022, Marei signed to become the head coach of Zamalek.

+Marei took over as head coach of Al Morog in Libya in April 2022.

 Personal

-Marei is the father of Assem Marei, who has been a playing professionally as well as for the Egyptian national team.
+Marei is the father of Ali Marei and Assem Marei, who has been a playing professionally as well as for the Egyptian national team.